gokit1/gokit/README.md

 --------
-GO-kit is mainly developed on a 64-bit OS X machine.
+GO-kit is mainly developed and tested on a 64-bit MacOS(MOJAVE) machine.
 GROMACS v4.5.3 and PATHSAMPLE/OPTIM versions on 1.3.2019 were used.